dipankardas011/dipankardas-portfolio/content/diary/May23.md

 description = "Let's talk about my May 2023"
 +++

+# Date 2023-05-17
+1. came to know whhy deep learning is having such big leap
+2. tried kubernetes custom contoller
+3. internship work with respective to the iOS mobile app

 # Date 2023-05-16
 1. Done with some DSA proactise with golang
 2. ksctl docs website improved